Aamir1551/CompSwap/README.md

       <requestId>
       ```
       If this is the first time you created the request, and deployed the market contract, then the request Id is 0.
 Therefore replace requestId with 0
-      Please ensure to switch acounts to the provider in your wallet.
+      Please remember to switch acounts to the provider in your wallet when performing this transaction, since it's the provider that is meant to perform this transaction.

 12. **Complete the Request**
     - The provider should complete the request by calling `completeRequest` and providing the URL to the output file: